How to Stretch Your Back When You Wake Up: 10 Simple Exercises to Incorporate into Your Routine

 Stretch your back with the Downward Facing Dog Stretch

 Start on all fours, then raise your hips toward the ceiling to form an inverted "V." Stretch your arms and legs while keeping your heels close to the floor.
-This exercise engages your entire back, from shoulders to lower back, providing complete relief.
+This exercise engages your entire back, from your shoulders to your lower back, providing complete relief.

-• Repetitions : Hold the position for 20 to 30 seconds.
+• Repetitions: Hold the position for 20 to 30 seconds.

-• Frequency : Do 2 to 3 sets.
+• Frequency: Do 2 to 3 sets.

 Lateral trunk stretch to stretch the back

-• Reps : Hold each side for 10-15 seconds.
+• Repetitions: Hold each side for 10 to 15 seconds.

-• Frequency : Repeat 3 times on each side.
+• Frequency: Repeat 3 times on each side.

 Stand with your feet together and slowly lean your torso forward toward your toes, keeping your knees slightly bent if necessary.
 Let gravity do the work by relaxing your back and arms.

-• Repetitions : Hold for 20 to 30 seconds.
+• Repetitions: Hold the position for 20 to 30 seconds.

-• Frequency : Repeat 2 times.
+• Frequency: Repeat 2 times.

 The Cobra to stretch your back and open your chest

-• Repetitions : Hold for 20 to 30 seconds.
+• Repetitions: Hold the position for 20 to 30 seconds.

-• Frequency : Repeat 2 times.
+• Frequency: Repeat 2 times.

-• Repetitions : Hold the pose for 30 seconds to 1 minute.
+• Repetitions: Hold the pose for 30 seconds to 1 minute.

-• Frequency : Repeat 2 times.
+• Frequency: Repeat 2 times.

 Lying side stretch to gently stretch your back